adhilsalim/dino-run/README.md

-Sure, here is a GitHub README for the DINO RUN Scratch game:

 # DINO RUN

 A simple endless runner game made in Scratch.
 THE BEST GAME in sb ajce scratch game contest 2023.